 We believe that increased heterogeneity of beliefs combined with selling constraints may contribute to net buying by individuals around attention-grabbing events.
-However, even when individuals have the option both to buy and to sell a stock-i.e., when they already own the stock-attention will matter more for buying.
+However, even when individuals have both the option to buy or to sell a stock-i.e., when they already own the stock-attention will matter more for buying.
 If short-sale constraints alone mattered and attention did not otherwise differentially affect buying and selling, we would expect attention-grabbing events to exert a similar influence on both the sales and the purchases of stocks that investors already own.
 The attention hypothesis makes a different prediction.
 The attention hypothesis states that attention is important when investors face a search problem.
 Each potential purchase-even of a stock already in the portfolio-is competing with thousands of other stocks for attention.
-Thus, attention affects the rate at which stocks are purchased, even stocks that are already owned.
-Of course investors are, overall, more likely to sell than buy stocks they already own.
-Under the attention hypothesis, however, the buy-sell imbalances of stocks that investors already own should be greater on days in which those stocks are attention-grabbing.
+Thus attention affects the rate at which stocks are purchased, even stocks that are already owned.
+Of course investors are, overall, more likely to sell than buy stocks that investors already own should be greater on days in which those stocks are attention-grabbing.

-In Table 5, we report buy-sell imbalances for individual investors for abnormal volume, return, and news sorts for stocks.
+In Table V, we report buy-sell imbalances for individual investors for abnormal volume, return, and news sorts for stocks.
 In calculating imbalances for this table, we consider only purchases and sales by each investor of stocks he or she already owns.
 Since investors mostly sell stocks that they already own, but often buy stocks that they do not own, a far greater proportion of these trades are sales.
 Therefore, nearly all of the imbalances are negative.
-The relative patterns of imbalances are, however, similar to those reported for individual investors in Tables 1, 2, and 3.
-The ratio of purchases to sales is higher on high-attention days.
+The relative patterns of imbalances are, however, similar to those reported for individual investors in Tables I, II, and III.
+The ratio of purchases to sales is higher on high attention days.
 This is particularly true for the abnormal volume sort (Panel A) and the news sort (Panel C).
 When stocks are sorted on the previous day's return (Panel B), investors are relatively more likely to purchase stocks they already own on days following large negative returns than on other days.
 However, following large positive returns, buy-sell imbalances do not increase for stocks already owned.
-This is consistent with previous research (Odean, 1998a) that finds that individual investors are more likely to sell stocks trading above, rather than below, the original purchase price and more likely to buy additional shares of stocks trading below, rather than above, the original purchase price.
+This is consistent with previous research (Odean, 1998) that finds that individual investors are more likely to buy additional shares of stocks trading below, rather than above, the original purchase price.

-Short-sale constraints are relaxed in the presence of exchange-traded options.
-Thus, if short-sale constraints alone drive our results, we would expect much different results for stocks with exchange-traded options.
-In auxiliary analyses, we partition stocks into two groups-those with and those without exchange-traded options.
-For each group, we sort stocks into deciles on the basis of abnormal trading volume and previous day's return and calculate buy-sell imbalances for each decile (as described in Section 3).
-The patterns of imbalances
+Short-sale constraints are relaxed in the presence of exchange traded options.
+Thus, if short-sale constraints alone drive our results, we would expected much different results for stocks with exchange traded options.
+In auxiliary analyses, we partition stocks into two groups-those with and those without exchange-traded options.21 For each group, we sort stocks into deciles on the basis of abnormal trading volume and previous day's return and calculate buy-sell imbalances for each decile (as described in Section III).
+The patterns of imbalances are very similar for stocks with and without exchange-traded options-another indication that the results we document are not driven by short-sale constraints.